CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasType( value:Carbon.RDF.Literal.Class,  type:string ):boolean
 ```

-Returns true if the Literal has the type indicated
+Returns true if the Literal has the type specified.

 *Parameters*